Most people take the action of walking for granted and don’t realize that they might not be walking correctly.

-Sciatica occurs because something—bone, disc or muscle—is impinging the sciatic nerve.
-If we learn to walk and stand correctly, we align our bones in a more effective way, creating a much better pathway for the flow of the sciatic nerve.
+Sciatica occurs because a causative factor, such as a bone, disc, or muscle in your lower back impinges on your sciatic nerve roots.
+When you walk and stand correctly, you align your bones in a more effective way, creating a better pathway for the course of your sciatic nerve.

 Read more about Sciatica Causes

 Walking patterns that may affect your sciatic nerve

 The way you walk and stand can affect the path of your sciatic nerve from your lower back to your foot.
 Incorrect walking patterns can cause misalignment, fatigue, and/or excessive stress on your lower back tissues, which can irritate or compress your sciatic nerve roots, causing sciatica.